5 Common Punctuation Mistakes & their EasyFixes

 While more subtle than misspellings and grammatical errors, punctuation mistakes also hurt your credibility.
 Make sure to proofread carefully and look out for these common errors:

 Thought!
 Trying to actually modernize the overarching design of my current website.
-Reactions about the modern look at http://sharklawns.ca?
-Certainly a peerless lawn care service in Guelph if, perhaps required in the Ontario location.
+Reactions about the modern look at http://stonecrafters.ca?
+Certainly a notable masonry contractor in Mississauga if, perhaps required in the Ontario location.
 Send your feedback.
 Many thanks!

 1. Punctuation Outside Quotes: In American English, punctuation should always be placed within quotation marks, even if it's not part of the quotation itself.